noodlehaus/dispatch/README.md

 ```

 ### Middleware
-You can define routines that will be called before matching route handlers are executed via `middleware()`.
+If you have wind up routines that need to be done before handling the request, you can queue them up using the `middleware()` function.

 ```php
 <?php